-How do you get a medical card in Virginia, anyways?
+How to get a medical marijuanas card in VA,?
 If this is what you're wondering, you're in the right place!

 If you're a resident of Virginia and you would like to obtain a medical marijuana card, there are a few things you need to know.
 Since recreational dispensaries aren't operational just yet, you'll need a card to access these products.

 In this article, we will discuss the process of obtaining a medical card in Virginia and the conditions that qualify for treatment with cannabis.
 So, if you are interested in learning more about how to get a medical card in Virginia, keep reading.